SSWConsulting/SSW.Rules.Content/rules/why-use-data-protection-manager/rule.md

 archivedreason: null
 guid: d828541d-d6cb-4d99-a4c6-778c78e07259
 ---
-Every company needs a business continuity and disaster recover plan.
+Every company needs a business continuity and disaster recovery plan.
 DPM is a robust backup solution used in many enterprises it can give you peace of mind knowing that your data is backed up, safe and easily restorable.
 It allows for backing up of:

 <!--endintro-->